xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 # Setting limits.
 default_process_limit = 10
 default_client_limit = 50

+# Workaround for an issue introduced by macOS 12 Monterey
+# Hopefully a proper fix will be incorporated by the dovecot team,remove
+# this when it is.
+See https://markmail.org/message/fsrvolewgdbrtzsg
+default_vsz_limit = 0
 ~~~~

 There are two changes needed to the default conf files as well.